Short description

 Excursions and museum visits: all entrance tickets for museums and the boat trip in the southern Iraq marshes.

-Price does not include: International airfares; lunches and dinners (food is not expensive); travel insurance (we can arrange this if needed); visa ($75, obtained at the airport in Baghdad); personal expenses.
+Price does not include: International airfares; lunches and dinners (food is not expensive); travel insurance (we can arrange this if needed); e-visa ($77; we will arrange it); personal expenses.

 (1) Flights

-The group will fly from Sofia, Bulgaria to Baghdad, Iraq via Istanbul, Turkey.
+The group will fly from Istanbul Sabiha airport, Turkey (Pegasus Airlines).
 We can book flights from your home country to Istanbul or directly to Baghdad.
 We'll also arrange your transfer to the Baghdad hotel.
 Contact us for available options.

 Departure: Istanbul 23.35 - Baghdad 02.20;